Aliya-Tariq/JS-Documentation/README.md

 # Documentation Page
- this repo cotains a JS documentation.
+ This repo cotains a JS documentation.